barnstee/UA-CloudPublisher/README.md

 Docker containers are automatically built and published.
 Simply run the UA Cloud Publisher on a Docker-enabled computer via:

-`docker run -p 80:80 ghcr.io/barnstee/ua-cloudpublisher:main`
+`docker run -itd -p 80:80 ghcr.io/barnstee/ua-cloudpublisher:main`

 And then point your browser to <http://yourIPAddress>.